magicbell/magicbell-js/.changeset/tough-spiders-listen.md

 '@magicbell/magicbell-react': minor
 ---

-Fixed an issue in arrow positioning, and provide a new prop `arrowPadding` to adjust the arrow position, for example to match border radius.
+We fixed an issue in arrow positioning and provided a new prop, `arrowPadding,` to adjust the arrow position, for example, to match the border radius.

-Provide the `offset` property, which accepts a `number` or an object with `mainAxis` and `crossAxis` properties, to position the inbox relative to it's trigger.
+Provide the `offset` property, which accepts a `number` or an object with `mainAxis` and `crossAxis` properties, to position the inbox relative to its trigger.

 ```jsx
 <FloatingNotificationInbox height={450} {...props} placement="bottom-start" offset={24} arrowPadding={16} isOpen />